 How can I figure this stuff out, starting with the typical (sometimes vague) sine wave power rating provided by the manufacturer?

-How do I compare amplifiers from different manufacturers, since they are often measured differently?
+How do I compare loudspeakers and amplifiers from different manufacturers, since they are often measured differently?

 Frequently Asked Questions...